ishaanganti/qlib/README.md

 ```

 ## Visualization Support
-Currently, the main visualization tools are expectation value plots and energy schema.
-Sample usage of both can be found in the 'examples' directory.
+Currently, the main visualization tools are expectation value plots, energy schemas, and Wigner plots (both plots and animations).
+Currently, Wigner functions are calculated efficiently using the Laguerre polynomial expansion in the Fock basis.
+Sample usage all tools can be found in the 'examples' directory.
 Attached is a sample expectation value plot for the Jaynes-Cummings model:

 ![Alt text](https://i.imgur.com/bYZYXxU.png)